Way back in 2007, Virtua

 That awkward moment in the room when Lion squeaks out "You better take

-me seriously!" or Brad says "Yeaaah!
+me shheeeriously!" or Brad brags "Yeaaah!
 I'm on top!"

-the characters to develop like they should have (after all this time).
+enabled the characters to develop like they should have by now.

 One of my long-running gripes about VF was always the unevolved character

 designs (and I know I'm not the only one).
-To put it nicely, the cast of VF always carried
+The cast of VF always carried

 themselves in a "different" way.
 They're a "tame" cast of